Portuguese sauce

-Portuguese sauce is a sauce in Macanese cuisine.

-In Macao, Portuguese sauce (葡汁, Molho português, /pt/) refers to a sauce that is flavored with curry and thickened with coconut milk.
+Portuguese sauce (葡汁, Molho português, /pt/) is a sauce in Macanese cuisine.
+The sauce is flavored with curry and thickened with coconut milk.
 It is an ingredient in Galinha à portuguesa, known as Portuguese Chicken in English-speaking societies.

 The Portuguese sauce from Macao is considered to be a legacy of Portugal's colonization of Daman and Diu in India, and is likened to a mild yellow curry.

 Despite its name, Portuguese sauce (along with Galinha à portuguesa) is a Macanese cuisine invention, and is not a sauce used in Portuguese cuisine.